 Most people at agencies or with a client start off their PR career doing media monitoring and clippings.
 This necessary evil has become a trend the world over.
 Because of time and staff constraints, the average PR practitioner monitors for monitoring sake.
 No trends, patterns, opportunities and the deeper analysis are suggested for planning.
 I dare say the absence of project/campaign measurement has fuelled the perception that PR doesn’t bring much to the table.

-In 2018, let the relevant measurement tools and analytics do the talking in our reports.
+Every year, let the relevant measurement tools and analytics do the talking in our reports.
 Tools like AMEC Integrated Framework and Google Analytics can help with PR campaign measurement.
 You can take free webinars on measurement at Ragan’s Measurement for Communicators Conference.

 Let’s look at more PR measurement tools below: